jmspit/dodo/README.md

 # DODO - C++ framework for Docker applications
 ## About

-Dodo is a C++ framework to GNU/Linux development and aims to integrate seamlessly with Docker containers and k8s ([kubernetes](https://kubernetes.io/)).
-Capable by itself, projects can obviously add other dependenices to realize any type of service at C++ speed and resource requirements.
+Dodo is a C++ framework to integrate seamlessly with Docker containers and k8s ([kubernetes](https://kubernetes.io/)), hiding much of the red tape, as well as providing frameworks for typical demands such as DNS resolving, TLS-enabled TCP services, REST srevices, database accces and so on.

+Dodo applies c++17 features.
+It relies on and assumes the STL by using STL primitives such as std::string in interfaces.
+A dodo install comprises a bunch of header files and a shared library to which applicactions or 'services' are linked.

+This is a pet project.
+Do not take it too seriously.
-### A skeleton for services
+### A skeleton for container services

 The `dodo::common::Application` reads its run-time configuration from a YAML file, typically presented to the container as a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).
 Framework objects can be iniltialized (constructed) with a YAML document fragment, so the application can retrieve its runtime configuration from a single source.

-An `dodo::common::Application` instance implicitly installs signal handlers that are triggered on Docker stop requests, so that the container can shut down cleanly and quickly when requested.
+An `dodo::common::Application` instance implicitly installs signal handlers that are triggered on container stop requests, so that the code can perform a clean shitdown.

-Logging (`dodo::common::Logger`) can be configured to write to one or more of these targets:
+Logging (`dodo::common::Logger`) is implicit and can be configured to write to one or more of these targets:

   -  A directory with a configured trail (size, history) of log files.
   -  A syslog call to [rsyslog](https://www.rsyslog.com/).
   -  Console aka standard out of the container entrypoint.

 Docker healthchecks that run an in-container command (such as `pidof myservice`) are expensive on CPU, especially if the healthchecks need to be frequent or there are a lot of pods.
-The dodo::common::Application class can be instructed to setup a tiny healthceck listener (dodo::common::Application::HealthChecker) that responds to network-probed by the Docker host, which is much more efficient.
-This HealthChecker can be declared sick or healthy by application code as well.
+The dodo::common::Application class starts a tiny TCP healthcheck listener (dodo::common::Application::HealthChecker) that responds to network-probes by the Docker host, which is much more efficient.
+The HealthChecker stops reponding when the Application exits.
 ### High level APIs to common functionality

 Most services will require at least some of the functionality dodo provides as high-level C++ abstractions without compromising low-level C/Linux performance.

-  - Binary data as the `dodo::common::Bytes` datatype used by a variety of the other interfaces.
+  - Binary data as the `dodo::common::Bytes` datatype used as primitive by dodo interfaces.
   - Encryption and compression.
   - Transparent ipv4 and ipv6 Address classes, name resolution.
   - TCPSocket (insecure) and TLSSocket classes (encryption and trust).